etti5797/EducationBox/README.md

 Collaborate by sharing resources with other kindergarten teachers.

 #### Forum
-Ask questions, get answers, and exchange ideas with fellow educators.
+- Ask questions, get answers, and exchange ideas with fellow educators.
+- **Reply to answers** – threaded conversations like a regular forum.
+- Receive **email notifications** when:
+  - A question is submitted (confirmation).
+  - Someone answers your question.
+  - Someone replies to your comment.

 #### Chatbot Assistant
 Chat with a smart assistant that suggests fun and educational activity ideas.

 #### Authentication
-- Register and log in using Firebase Authentication.
+- **Register and log in with Google** via Firebase Authentication.
-- Auth state is managed with `AuthContext`, supporting auto-login and protected routes.
+- Auth state is managed with `AuthContext`, supporting protected routes.

+#### Account Management
+- Users can delete their account (excluding content they posted in the forum).
+- A **confirmation email** is sent upon account deletion.

+#### Responsive Design
+The application is fully responsive and mobile-friendly.

 ---